mickaelsilva/chewBBACA_deprecated/README.md

 `--bsr` BSR minimum value (optional).
 Default value is 0.6.

-`--so` Split output files by (optional).
+`--so` Split output files by sample (optional).
 Default is all results concatenated.

 This will use by default, number of CPUs available minus 2 and can be called in a SLURM HPC by  srun